- Students: schedule your talk

 The goal of the speaking requirement is to help our students improve their speaking ability.
 We expect students to present a well-organized, coherent talk with a logical flow to their arguments.
 Clarity of presentation is paramount.
 The Speakers Club will maintain high standards, and has the expectation that a successful talk will be on par with a good job talk.
 "In particular, the speaker should strive for clarity of presentation without substantially compromising the technical material presented".

-The talk should be accessible to a general CS audience (the specialized seminars' audiences should accommodate speakers accordingly.)
+The talk should be approximately 40-45 minutes and accessible to a general CS audience (the specialized seminars' audiences should accommodate speakers accordingly.)

 Please refer to the PhD Document at http://www.csd.cs.cmu.edu/education/phd/phd.pdf.